 which leaves the texture of the toad skin intact.

-- Round braided cord strap is 22" and can be knotted to shorten
+Round cord strap is 22" and can be knotted to shorten.

 9 skins were used to create this unusual bag.

-You will receive an item similar to the photograph.
+You will receive the item in the photograph.

 Slight variations may occur, as each skin is a unique product of nature.